hope-data-science/tidyfst/README.md

 ## Overview

 *tidyfst* is a toolkit of tidy data manipulation verbs with *data.table* as the backend .
 Combining the merits of syntax elegance from *dplyr* and computing performance from *data.table*,  *tidyfst* intends to provide users with state-of-the-art data manipulation tools with least pain.
-This package is inspired by *maditr*, but follows a different philosophy of design,  such as prohibiting in place replacement and used a "_dt" suffix API.
+This package is an extention of *data.table*, while enjoying a tidy syntax, it also wraps combinations of efficient functions to facilitate frequently repetitive data operations.
 Also, *tidyfst* would introduce more tidy data verbs from other packages, including but not limited to *tidyverse* and *data.table*.
 If you are a *dplyr* user but have to use *data.table* for speedy computation,  or *data.table* user looking for readable coding syntax, *tidyfst* is designed for you (and me of course).
 For further details and tutorials, see [vignettes](https://hope-data-science.github.io/tidyfst/).

-Enjoy the data science in *tidyfst* !
+Till now, *tidyfst* has an API that might even transcend its predecessors (e.g. [`select_dt`](https://hope-data-science.github.io/tidyfst/reference/select.html) could accept nearly anything for super column selection).
+Enjoy the efficient data operations in *tidyfst* !